Eagle Ridge Middle School Robotics Club

 Is there a fee?

-There will be a fee of $100 collected to cover the costs of running the club.
-This fee includes the student t-shirt, annual registration fee, game sets, tournament fee, engineering notebook etc. The main robot and all the electronic components are sponsored by RoboLords.
+There will be a fee of $50 collected to cover the costs of running the club.
+This fee will be waived based on demonstrated financial need.
+This fee covers the student t-shirt, annual registration fee, game sets, engineering notebook, presentation materials etc. There will be an additional fee for those who are interested to be part of the travel team to participate in competitions.

 Club Resources